 Our white tail deer rawhide is of good quality.
 The Select grade have no holes in the center of the hide.
 There may be holes on the sides or top, but this do not interfere with cutting out a nice drum circle.
 They are sold by the hide.

-Our normal Select-grade rawhide is bleached, prepared in a light parchment color (i.e., like pale honey) using a hydrogen peroxide treatment, while our natural Select-grade rawhide is unbleached and has a darker brown tint.
+Our bleached select-grade rawhide is prepared in a light parchment color (i.e., like pale honey) using a hydrogen peroxide treatment, while our natural select-grade rawhide is unbleached and has a darker brown tint.
 Its sound and strength is the same as the bleached, and it is more malleable than the bleached rawhide when wet.